ictinnovaties-zorg/sftp_data_provider/README.md

 In this case the end-user only sees this piece of code, all other details are hidden on the SFTP server.

+# Common errors and possible solutions

+## `NoValidConnectionsError` from `get_sftp_data`
+This means the code cannot connect to the server you specified in `.env`.
+Check that the ip address is correct, it could be the service provider has changed the ip address.
+Another option is that port 22 is not open on the server.
+Check with your service provider that this is the case.

+## `gaierror` from `get_sftp_data`
+The actual error message can change for this error: `[Errno -2] Name or service not known` or `[Errno 11001] getaddrinfo failed` are examples.
+These mean your hostname is not the correct ip-address.
+Update your `.env` file with the correct ip-address.

 # Other files

 ### sftp_docs
 This provides a ZettelKasten based version of the design in `design.md`.
 This is in the form of a Obsidian vault.
 You need to install Obsidian to read this version of the documentation.
+Note this is not up-to-date with the most recent version of the documentation.

 ### tests/
 Provides testing for the tool.
 This is quite barebones at the moment.
 TODO: expand these tests!